UP Woman Dies After Acid Attack; Mother Critical

 The incident took place in the Morwan area under Ramkola police station on Thursday night, they said.

-Kajal died at Gorakhpur Medical College on Friday morning, while her mother, Lilavati Devi, 58, remains critical, police said.
+Kajal, a graduate who lived with her parents, younger brother, and a nephew, died at Gorakhpur Medical College on Friday morning, while her mother, Lilavati Devi, 58, remains critical, the police said.

 According to the police, an unidentified assailant entered their house after midnight through the roof and allegedly poured acid on Lilavati and her daughter while they were sleeping in a room.